woodstone121/DeepCore/_posts/2017-04-11-Measuring_Performance_part1.md

 ![alt text][total_miss]
 ![alt text][double_down]

-The picture on the left is clearly a miss.
-The box just missed the target.
+The picture on the left is clearly a miss because the box just plain missed the target.
 But what about the picture on the right?
 Should we count both of those as hits, or count just one?
 Or should we discount the overlapping portion in some way?
 This depends on what we're using the model for.
 If your ultimate goal is to count planes, then you should penalize the model for putting more than one detection box over the same plane.
 If you just want to find planes at any cost, then you could allow multiple detections of the same plane, or merge all the overlapping boxes into one and allow multiple detections.
 It really depends on what you're planning to use the model for.

 ## Conclusions